WWE in New Zealand: History

 WWE held their first live event tour in New Zealand on March 4, 2006, at the Westpac Stadium in Wellington.
 This was the WWE Smackdown Road to WrestleMania 22 Tour, which featured a main event triple threat match between Kurt Angle, Undertaker and Mark Henry for the World Heavyweight Championship.
 This event drew 23,875 people.

 The following two years, WWE returned to New Zealand for a pair of SmackDown and ECW co-branded shows.
 In 2009 and 2011 the Raw brand did a one night show in Auckland, with SmackDown doing a show in 2010.
 The WWE then took a long break between shows in New Zealand and did not return until 2016.
 At the 2016 show, WWE announced NXT would be doing a show as part of their Oceania tour.
 Two NXT Live shows were scheduled for December 5 and 6, 2016 at The Trusts Arena in Auckland and the TSB Bank Arena in Wellington. however these were eventually cancelled.
 The following year, in 2017 the Raw brand returned to New Zealand for one show in Christchurch.

-WWE announced the Raw brand would once again return for a live event at Auckland's Spark Arena on August 8, 2020.
-This show was later postponed three times due to the COVID-19 pandemic.
+WWE announced the Raw brand would return for a live event at Auckland's Spark Arena on August 8, 2020.
+This show was later postponed three times supposedly due to the COVID-19 pandemic.
 It was firstly postponed to July 31, 2021, secondly postponed to August 4, 2022, and lastly postponed with no new date given.
-The event was finally cancelled on May 5, 2023, over 3 years since its original announcement.
+The event was eventually cancelled on May 5, 2023, over 3 years since its original announcement.